 Respondents were asked if they had registered with the government and if they had paid a migration facilitator to assist them with their migration.
 If the potential migrant answered yes to either of these questions, they were also asked how much they had paid.
 Fifty per cent of the potential migrants surveyed had registered their intention to migrate with the government or planned to do so.
 For the purposes of the study, these migrants were considered to be regular potential migrants.
-All regular potential migrants in Brahmanbaria paid BDT 200 (USD 2.33) to register with the government.
-Regular and irregular potential migrants paid very similar amounts to migration facilitators to assist with their journeys.
-The average amount paid by regular potential migrants was BDT 375,000 (USD 4,369), which is higher than the average amount paid by irregular potential migrants: BDT 350,000 (USD 4,077).
+All regular potential migrants in Chuadanga paid BDT 220 (USD 2.56) to register with the government.
+All irregular potential migrants paid to migration facilitators to assist with their journeys.
+The average amount paid by irregular potential migrants was BDT 350,000 (USD 4,077).
 Respondents reported paying for registration, biometric registration, training, passports, travel and visa costs.
 RECIPIENTS OF COSTS PAID BY MIGRANTS